-This is a companion study with the study titled Just what is Faith?
-You can find that study at the end of this one.
+This is a companion study for Just what is Faith? and can be found at the end of this study.

 I have thought

-about many ways to convey the importance of thinking about God and in our worship
+about many ways to convey the importance of thinking about God and about our worship

 of Him in the proper way so we can have a real relationship with Him.
 The one